benwzj/benwzj.github.io/_posts/2025-05-21-linear-regression.md

 ## Gradient descent

-Gradient descent is an iterative process that finds the best weights and bias that minimize the loss.

 Gradient descent is a **mathematical technique** that iteratively finds the weights and bias that produce the model with the lowest loss.

 Gradient descent finds the best weight and bias by repeating the following process for a number of user-defined iterations.
 The model begins training with randomized weights and biases near zero, and then repeats the following steps:
 - Calculate the loss with the current weight and bias.
 - Determine the direction to move the weights and bias that reduce loss.